VA Loan Requirements Explained: Who Qualifies for a VA Loan?

 Income

-You need income to qualify for a home loan because lenders must determine your debt-to-income (DTI) ratio to determine whether you can afford monthly mortgage payments.
+You need income to qualify for a home loan because lenders must be able to assess your ability to afford monthly mortgage payments.
+Lenders will also use your income to calculate your debt-to-income (DTI) ratio.
 Your DTI tells lenders what percentage of your income goes toward paying debts, and they typically prefer DTIs at or below 43%.

 Loan Limits